Himanshugahlot248/celebal_project/README.md

 # celebal_project

-# Azure Data Factory Pipeline: CSV to Azure SQL Database
+# Unstructured Data to Structured Data

 This project demonstrates how to use **Azure Data Factory (ADF)** to move and transform **unstructured CSV data stored in Azure Blob Storage** into **structured data stored in Azure SQL Database**.